University of Tennessee at Chattanooga Women's Club yearbooks and records

 The University of Tennessee at Chattanooga Women's Club began in 1947, after a tea held by Alma Lockmiller, the wife of then-president David A. Lockmiller to welcome the wives of faculty and staff who joined the University in fall of 1946 or later.
 During that social event, it was decided that a club should be organized, with membership open to all women employed by the university and the wives of all men similarly employed.
-During the 1940s and 1950s, the Women's club met four times a year and also organized interest groups that met more regularly, including groups for: The University of Chattanooga Shakespeare Garden, bridge, canasta, books, and sewing.
-Although the activities and interest groups changed over the years, the Women's Club, and it's mission remained largely the same, with the 1988-1989 bylaws stating that the purposes of the group were "to welcome new members into the social framework of University activity" and "to assume social responsibility for a continuing organized social program for the club."
+Throughout the 1940s and 1950s, the Women's Club met four times a year and also organized interest groups that met more regularly, including groups for: The University of Chattanooga Shakespeare Garden, bridge, canasta, books, and sewing.
+Although the activities and interest groups changed over the years, the Women's Club and its mission remained largely the same, with the 1988-1989 bylaws stating that the purposes of the group were "to welcome new members into the social framework of University activity" and "to assume social responsibility for a continuing organized social program for the club."

 University of Chattanooga Women's Club meeting minutes book, 1947-1961.

 University of Tennessee at Chattanooga Women's Club yearbook, 1988-1989.